MNuijen/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory
     ```

+>**Note**: Do not copy paste and run both lines at the same time.
+This might result in the second package not being installed.
+Install them one by one.

 1. Navigate to **\\Allfiles\\Labs\\10\\program.cs**, open it in Notepad, and copy its content into Clipboard.

 1. Switch to the Visual Studio console, in the **Solution Explorer** window, click **Program.cs** and replace its content with the code you copied into Clipboard.